mbkers/ship-trajectory-prediction/README.md

      - For access to the original CSV file (file size: 1003.62 MB) or for any inquiries, please feel free to raise an issue in this GitHub repository.
 2. Manage missing and invalid data
 3. Aggregate data into sequences:
-   - The data is aggregated into sequences or trajectories based on the MMSI number.
+   - The data is aggregated into sequences or trajectories based on the Maritime Mobile Service Identity (MMSI) number, which uniquely identifies a vessel.
    - Simultaneously, the implied speed and implied bearing features are calculated based on the latitude and longitude data.
 This is because of the higher availability of latitude and longitude data as compared to the Speed Over Ground (SOG) and Course Over Ground (COG) data.
    - Next, the sequences are segmented into subsequences or subtrajectories using a predefined time interval threshold.
 In other words, if an AIS sequence has transmission gaps exceeding a specified time threshold, it is further split into smaller subsequences.
 4. Resample subsequences:
    - The subsequences are resampled to regularly spaced time intervals by interpolating the data values.
-5. Feature transformation:
+5. Transform features:
    - A feature transformation is done to detrend the data (Chen et al., [2020](https://doi.org/10.3390/ijgi9020116)).
-Specifically, the difference between consecutive observations is calculated for all features.
+Specifically, the difference between consecutive observations is calculated for each feature.
+The transformed features are named similarly to the original ones, but with a delta symbol (Δ) or suffix "_diff" added to indicate the difference calculation, for example, the transformation of 'lat' (latitude) becomes 'Δlat' or 'lat_diff'.
 6. Filter subsequences by motion pattern:
-   - The subsequences are filtered according to whether they intersect a set of Polygonal Geographical Areas (PGAs) (Capobianco et al., [2021](https://doi.org/10.1109/TAES.2021.3096873)), which can be thought of as a form of clustering.
+   - The subsequences are filtered according to whether they intersect a set of Polygonal Geographical Areas (PGAs) (Capobianco et al., [2021](https://doi.org/10.1109/TAES.2021.3096873)), which can be considered as a type of clustering method.
-7. Sliding window:
+7. Apply a sliding window:
-   - A sliding window technique is applied to the subsequences.
+   - A sliding window technique is applied to the subsequences, producing extra sequences from each one (these could be termed as "subsubsequences").
+These generated sequences then serve as the input and response data for creating the model.
 Specifically, for each subsequence an input window and a response window of equal size are created.
 The windows are then progressively shifted by a specified time step.
 An illustrative example of this process is provided below:

      <img src="/assets/images/sliding_window.png" width="500"> <!-- ![Sliding window example.](/assets/images/sliding_window.png) -->